NREL/OpenStudio-user-documentation/docs/next_steps/creating_your_model.md

 ## Air, Plant and Zone HVAC Systems

 The HVAC Systems tab is used to create, inspect, and edit air and plant loops.
-The green “+” at the top left is used to add template or empty loops, and the “x” next to it will delete them.
+The green "+" at the top left is used to add template or empty loops, and the "x" next to it will delete them.
 The pull-down at the top right of the body is to select which loop to displayed.

 Hit the green plus button to add a loop.